webpack-contrib/copy-webpack-plugin/README.md

   ],
 };
 ```
-⚠️ Note that only relative path should be provided to ignore option, example to ignore `src/assets/subfolder/ignorfile.js` :
+> ⚠️ Note that only relative path should be provided to ignore option, an example to ignore `src/assets/subfolder/ignorfile.js` :

 **webpack.config.js**